 If you are on a Higher Education course our team can assist you in applying for the Disabled Students Allowance (DSA).

 We are an Autism Friendly College!
 If you are considering studying at Northern Regional College, you can contact the Education Support Co-ordinators before making the decision on your next step.
-We offer bespoke orientation visits where we will be able to tell you about the support we offer, give you a tour of the areas you are interested in and meet with some relevant staff to answer any queries you may have ahead of coming to College.
-Ahead of the visit, you watch a short video tour of each campus.
+We offer bespoke transition visits where we will be able to tell you about the support we offer, give you a tour of the areas you are interested in and meet with some relevant staff to answer any queries you may have ahead of coming to College.

 There are 9 Autism Champions across the college and at least one on each campus site.
 These members of staff are trained to assist you should you have any difficulties in College or need the assistance of an advocate.